The day Campbell tried to bring Muslims ‘on message’

 06 August 2003

-The true extent of Alastair Campbell’s Rasputin-like control over the inner workings of the government machine is gradually unfolding.
-It is staggering that a party political appointee like him could chair a planning meeting of the Joint Intelligence Committee, the senior most cross-departmental group in this field, as he did on 9 September 2002, and could make “drafting suggestions” to its chairman, John Scarlett on the dossier which said that Saddam's weapons posed a "serious and current threat" (26 June 2003, The Daily Telegraph).
-The Muslim representatives who were ushered into No. 10 on 27 September 2001 to discuss the crisis were probably unaware of his reach when he sidled up and told them "You guys have got a selling job to do” (reported in the Daily Telegraph, 19 October 2001).
+The Muslim representatives were ushered into No. 10 on 27 September 2001 to discuss the Iraq WMD crisis were received by Mr. Blair’s media guru Alastair Campbell.
+According to one witness, he sidled up and told them “You guys have got a selling job to do” (reported in the Daily Telegraph, 19 October 2001).
 Campbell assumed that the Muslim leaders would obediently come ‘on message’ on the imminent war in Afghanistan.

-The delegation may have taken his remark lightly, but Campbell is a man accustomed to seeing his pronouncements accepted as orders (the Fleet Street insight is that when Campbell asks a Minister to jump, the response is not ‘why’, but rather, ‘how high’).
+The delegation may have taken his remark lightly, but Campbell is a man accustomed to seeing his pronouncements accepted in toto (the Fleet Street insight is that when Campbell asks a Minister to jump, the response is not ‘why’, but rather, ‘how high’).